Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 If you construct a series of commands that you want to perform repeatedly, you can write them into a **script** and then run this script instead of each command individually.
 This makes it less likely that you make an error in one of the individual commands, and also keeps a record of the computation you performed so that your work is reproducible.

 You can write the script using a text editor on your computer, then uploading it, or in R Workbench.
-If you want to write a script directly in the terminal there are text editors available such as **vim** and **emacs** - you should be able to find tutorials for both online.
+If you want to write a script directly in the terminal there are text editors available such as **vim** and **emacs** - you should be able to find tutorials for both online (for exmple `openvim <https://www.openvim.com/>`__ or `GNU Emacs <https://www.gnu.org/software/emacs/tour/>`__).

 You can create a new script in R Workbench following the menu **File -> New File -> Shell Script**